Biden and Xi are meeting for the first time in a year. Here are 5 things to watch

 A year ago when they met, the wind was at both of their backs.
 Xi had just engineered a norm-bending third term as Communist Party boss, and stacked the policy-making Politburo with allies.

-In the U.S., midterm election wins for the Democratic Party in 2022, and the lack of an expected "Red Wave", validated the Biden agenda just days before meeting Xi.
+In the U.S., midterm election wins for the Democratic Party in 2022, and the lack of an expected Republican "red wave," validated the Biden agenda just days before meeting Xi.
 Biden said at the time that the midterms had sent a message around the world that the U.S. would remain fully engaged in global affairs.

 This time, there seems to be less for both men to crow about.

+A study this year said the subsequent rapid spread of the coronavirus after the "dynamic zero-COVID" policy may have led to 2 million excess deaths.

-On top of that, the Chinese economy has been struggling mightily this year and seems unlikely to hit the official target of "around 5 percent".
+On top of that, the Chinese economy has been struggling mightily this year and seems unlikely to hit the official target of "around 5%."
 Investment has slumped, and consumer confidence has plummeted.

 For Biden, his polling is troubling.
-A paltry 39 percent of Americans approve of him.
-Several recent polls show former president and Republican frontrunner Donald Trump beating Biden in a presidential faceoff next year.
+Only 39% of Americans approve of him, according to a Reuters/Ipsos survey earlier this month.
+Several recent polls show former president and Republican front-runner Trump beating Biden in a presidential faceoff next year.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.